 Jump to Bad Modem Test

-We will go over the symptoms of a bad modem and some test and diagnostics to help you find out if you have a bad or dying modem.
-A failing modem can be tricky to diagnose without the proper testing and troubleshooting.
+We will go over the symptoms of a bad modem or router and some test and diagnostics to help you find out if you have a bad or dying modem.
+A failing modem can be tricky to diagnose without proper testing and troubleshooting.

 The rumors are true, there is a large batch of bad modems circulating retail outlets and even being rented out by internet service providers.
 But what makes these modems so “bad”.
 Several factors that stem from the Puma 6 chip.
 But first, here are the best cable modems to solve your problems and save you $10 a month.

 The bad modems are susceptible to DoS Attacks.
 DoS stands for Denial of Service.
 A DoS attack can prevent you from accessing the internet at all for days at a time with no solution.
 Your ISP can not help you and likely won’t even be able to detect the source of your connection slow down or admit that you have a broken modem.

 But the fun does not stop there.
 The bad modems symptoms also experience large spikes in latency.
 This is called lag.
 It can halt or freeze your internet without reason or timing or notice.
 This is the worst part because you are not likely to be a target of a DoS attack but you will experience spikes in ping no matter what.

 Do I Have A Bad Modem?

 There are a lot of them on the market because the flaw was not noticed till after they hit retail and people all over started reporting problems.
 As it stands they all have Intel’s Puma 6 chip.
 The moment this problem was identified, manufacturers started using the superior Broadcom chip for all future modems such as the newest and fastest DOCSIS 3.1 Gigabit modems.
 This means that any cable modem with a Broadcom chip is on the safe list of good modems.